Its-Rohzz/project-2048-game-repo/README.md

 # Jenkins CI/CD project
 ## Host-website on Docker container Through automation with Jenkins CI/CD Pipeline

-                              👻👻👻 WE WILL DO THIS PROJECT IN 5 STEPS 👻👻👻
+### 👻👻👻 WE WILL DO THIS PROJECT IN 5 STEPS 👻👻👻

-//// Brif introduction of our project like whatever things we do in this project
+**Brif introduction of our project like whatever things we do in this project**

 - Lets see we have one devloper and they write some code of game and we want to set-up that game on docker-containers with full automation, so for that we create one CI/CD pipeline ...